RmZeta2718/Notes.wj/ML/papers/@2023ScalingTransformer1MBulatov.md

 ---
-aliases: ["Scaling Transformer to 1M tokens and beyond with RMT", "Scaling Transformer to 1M tokens and beyond with RMT, 2023", "RMT"]
+aliases: ["Scaling Transformer to 1M tokens and beyond with RMT", "Scaling Transformer to 1M tokens and beyond with RMT, 2023"]
 ---
 # Scaling Transformer to 1M tokens and beyond with RMT